Material Requirements Planning- A Comprehensive Guide

 How to calculate dependent demand in MRP?

 Calculating it in material requirements planning can be done in simple steps.
-To calculate it, you need first to identify the independent demand and the material requirements.
+To calculate it, you first need to identify the independent demand and the material requirements.
 You then need to calculate the material required in the finished good.
 Once you have done that, you need to subtract the independent demand from the material requirement in the finished good.
 This will give you the dependent demand.

-What is Master Production Schedule in MRP?
+What is the Master Production Schedule in MRP?

 A production plan shows how much of a product is needed and when.
 It tells when to make the product.
 The MPS is created by considering the forecast demand for products and the lead times for producing those products.